Research

 - Russian Orthodox theology and culture

-- Gender in Russian literature and culture
+- Gender and sexuality in Russian literature and culture

 - Translation studies